CristoferSoler/Seel-17-18/programming/bsiWizard/txt/c/OPS.1.2.4 Telework.txt

 ### 2 3 Unauthorized private use of the official teleworking computer

 In the home, it is easier to use the official teleworking computer privately, because controls by the employer are only partially possible.
 Therefore, it can happen that unchecked and released software is used and by careless action malicious software reaches the teleworking computer.
-This could, for example, compromise confidential information.But not only teleworkers can use their computer improperly, but also relatives or visitors.
+This could, for example, compromise confidential information.
+But not only teleworkers can use their computer improperly, but also relatives or visitors.
 Damage such as deleted hard drives can result in reinstallation costs or re-capture work.

 ### 2 4 Delays due to temporarily limited availability of teleworkers